DotNetAnalyzers/AspNetCoreAnalyzers/README.md

 2) Edit the ProjectName.rulset file and remove the AspNetCoreAnalyzers element.
 3) Start visual studio and add back the desired configuration.

 Above is not ideal, sorry about this.
-Not sure this is our bug.
+Not sure if this is our bug.

 ## Current status